THMonster/kcm-colorful/README.en.md

 # KCM-Colorful
-Change your KDE Plasma's color based on a picture.
+Change your KDE Plasma's color based on your wallpaper.

 ## Requirements
 * Qt5